spiral/docs/debug/exceptions.md

 > Do not forget to disable default `Spiral\Bootloader\Http\ErrorHandlerBootloader`.

-You can use this approach to handle suppress specific type of exceptions in your application.
+You can use this approach to suppress the specific type of exceptions in your application.

-> You can also handle domain specific exceptions in `Spiral\Core\CoreInterface`.
+> You can also handle domain-specific exceptions in `Spiral\Core\CoreInterface`.

 ## Snapshots
-In addition to custom middleware framework provides the unified way to handle exceptions registration (including fatal exceptions).
+In addition to the custom middleware framework provides a unified way to handle exceptions registration (including fatal exceptions).
-Such functionality is delivered by `spiral/snaphots` package and intended for exception registration in external monitoring solutions (for example Sentry):
+Such functionality is delivered by `spiral/snapshots` package and intended for exception registration in external monitoring solutions (for example, Sentry):

-You can implement your own snapshot provider via `Spiral\Snapshots\SnapshotterInterface`:
+You can implement your snapshot provider via `Spiral\Snapshots\SnapshotterInterface`:

 ```php
 use Spiral\Snapshots\Snapshot;